MicrosoftDocs/Viva/Viva/goals/favro-generating-an-api-token.md

 > [!IMPORTANT]
 > Viva Goals is currently available only for private preview customers, and only in English.
 The features described here are subject to change.
 [Learn more about Viva Goals.](https://go.microsoft.com/fwlink/?linkid=2189933)

-Here is how to add a personal API token from the '**Profile & account**' section in Favro.
+Here's how to add a personal API token from the '**Profile & account**' section in Favro.

 1. From the top-left corner, select your account drop-down.